hkotek/hkotek.com/_posts/2022-11-06-my-academic-job-market-journey.md

 comments: true
 permalink: /blog/my-academic-journey/
 categories:
-  - academia, interviews
+  - academia
 tags:
-  - academia, interviews, jobs, long-list, short-list, linguistics
+  - academia, interviews, jobs, long-list, short-list, linguistics, reflections
 ---

 As I've been collecting the various [**lists of interview questions**](https://hkotek.com/blog/academic-job-interview-questions/) from jobs I was long- or short-listed at, I can't help but also add a few words about the process itself.
 There is more to say than could fit in one post, but I find the numbers to be instructive.